amit08255/javascript-pubsub/README.md

 Callback to be executed when the publish event is received.
 Data passed with `publish` and `publishAll` is passed to this function as parameter.
 The data returned by this function can be accessed using promise resolve callback, whereas error occurred can be accessed using promise reject callback.
 If you intentionally want to pass error from subscriber callback use code - `return Promise.reject("error data");`.

+### clearSubscribers(eventName)

+Clear all subscribers or subscribers linked to a specific channel/event.

+#### eventName

+Type: `string`

+Optional.
+When provided, it clear subscribers linked to specific channel/event.
+Otherwise, it clears all subscriber registered.
 ### publish(eventName, data)

 Returns a promise, that defines the decision of subscriber.
 It can only be used with single subscriber, if multiple subscribers are added for same event, first one is used.